mhashirhassan22/saas-landing-template/README.md

 # SaaS & Indie Hacker Landing Page 🚀

-A modern, high-converting landing page designed for SaaS products and indie hackers.
 This project is built with **clean, minimal code**, ensuring fast performance and seamless responsiveness across all devices.
 Inspired by **ArWorkflow**, this design focuses on simplicity and **maximizing user attention** to boost conversions.

 ## 🌟 Features